 How to choose/ spec the perfect Forged wheels for your car.

-With 10+ years of engineering custom forged wheels, Bryan specializes in precision fitments, brake clearance, and high-performance builds for Singapore roads.
+With 10+ years of engineering custom forged wheels, Bryan specializes in precision fitments, brake clearance, and high-performance builds.
+His setups are tailored specifically for demanding Singapore roads.

-Choosing/ specifying the ultimate light weight Monoblock forged wheel for your purpose
+Choosing/ specifying the ultimate light weight Monoblock forged wheel for your car and purpose

 The 4 Pillars of Wheel Builds

-Assuming that by reading this article you are a car enthusiast just like us we still have to qualify that not all car enthusiasts chase the same goals with their builds.
+By reading this article, we assume you are a car enthusiast just like us.
+However, not all car enthusiasts chase the same goals with their builds.
 The main builds we will go through today are:

 1. Street performance